Team Colorado is ready for Paris! This page will list everything you need to know to as a member of Team Colorado at the Gay Games.

 Similar to the Olympics Opening Ceremony, the Gay Games Opening Ceremony is not to be missed!
 On Saturday August 4th, we will begin to gather at 4:00pm in front of the Jean Bouin stadium.
 City/state/country teams will then processes into the Jean Bouin stadium starting around 5:00pm.
 Make sure you you have picked up your accreditation badge before the ceremony!
 After the procession, the rest of ceremony will include live entertainment, speeches, the athletes’ oath, and more.
 The Jean Bouin stadium is near the Porte d’Auteuil (#10 Orange Line) and Porte de St Cloud (#9 Goldenrod Line) metro stops as well as many bus lines.

 Cheer on your teammates!
-Please send your competition event schedule to firstname.lastname@example.org, so that we can distribute this information to the team and build up your cheering section.
+Please submit your event schedule to https://goo.gl/forms/zSKPqjDem3yyLYru2, or send an email to email@example.com, so that we can distribute this information to the team and build up your cheering section.
 Check out a current schedule of when Team Colorado athletes are competing.

 We will start off at 11am seeing some of Monet’s most famous works at the Musée Marmottan Monet in downtown Paris.
-Then, we take the metro to Gare Saint Lazare; if you’d like to skip the museum, meet us at Gare Saint Lazare at around 1:45pm.
-We will board the 2:19pm train from Gare Saint Lazare to Vernon-Giverny.
+Then, we take the metro to Gare Saint Lazare; if you’d like to skip the museum, meet us at Gare Saint Lazare outside the Footlocker store at around 2:00pm, with train ticket in hand.
+You may want to bring a picnic lunch and enjoy on the train.
+We will board the 2:19pm train from Gare Saint Lazare towards Rouen Rive Droite to Vernon-Giverny.
 A 15 minute taxi (or shuttle bus) ride will take us to his home and gardens.
 This should give us plenty of time to take in the sights, and perhaps grab a bite to eat in Giverny or see the Giverny Museum of Impressionism.
 We’ll return on the 6:51pm train, arriving back in Paris at 7:42pm.
+A group of us will then find a restaurant to eat.
+Alternatively, folks may want to stick around Giverny or Vernon for supper and take the 8:51pm train back.

 13:15 – 13:45 Metro 9 Goldenrod towards Mairie de Montreuil, Metro Stops From: La Muette To: St. Augustin